-Plan, direct, and management of support department or programs.
+May include budget coordination Plan, direct, and management of of an academic department or program support department or programs. not to exceed forty-nine percent (49%)

 Manage university compliance with applicable laws and regulations.

 Excluded Administrators & Excluded Professionals

 Subject of the 51% rule, positions shall only be excluded administrative or excluded professional if: